 2. Now, we can extract the data behind the <meta> tags.
 We can do this by adding an Extract command to our project.
 Do this by clicking on the + button next to our Begin new entry command.

 That's how you select meta tags!
-This tutorial went through a very simple example, but at the end of the day, using XPath with ParseHub takes practice, and trial and error.
+This tutorial went through a very simple example, but at the end of the day, using CSS and XPath with ParseHub takes practice, and trial and error.

 If you need to remove some of the extraneous HTML bits from your extractions, check out our tutorial on cleaning up your data.